 …and “the babe” saved us.

 Don’t take my word for it.
-Note the first line in the clip, as the chariot driver screams at Aaron, “Out of my way Ragamuffin!”
+As I rewatched the video with my son that night laying in bed, which I had seen countless times since I was a child, I noticed something I had never heard before and it spoke right to my heart.
+Notice the first line in the clip, as the chariot driver screams at Aaron, “Out of my way Ragamuffin!”

 Merry Christmas and may God bless us, every one!